-After @NarendraModi’s brilliant stroke against Black Money & Corruption, which go hand in hand, it’s worthwhile to ask this question: are Hindus more corrupt than others?
+After @NarendraModi’s brilliant stroke against Black Money & Corruption, during his first term – & 4 years later – it’s worthwhile to ask this question: are Hindus more corrupt than others?

-I have defended Hindus enough – lately through these series of articles on Hindu Power for the @TimesofIndia group, that I may allowed to criticize them: Hindus of today - and yesterday - are indeed corrupt, deal a great deal in black money, cheat their Government, whether it is Congress or others, and they will be the main target of the @BJP4India Govt drive… But let me first excuse them.
+I have defended Hindus enough – lately through these series of articles on Hindu Power for, that I may allowed to criticize them: Hindus of today – and yesterday – are indeed corrupt, deal a great deal in black money, cheat their Government, whether it is Congress or others, and they will be the main target of the @BJP4India Govt drive… But let me first excuse them.

-First of all, Hindus have beenso heavily traumatized by ten centuries of savage Islamic invasions, that cheating, breaking the line, finding the loophole, hiding, became a matter of sheer survival.
-Hindus were killed, their women and girls taken as slaves, their temples razed, they were forbidden to ride horses or palanquins, and more than anything,they had to pay a heavy &humiliating tax , the Jyzia...
-Naturally cheating and hoarding happened – and it became a habit – even after it was not needed anymore.
+First of all, Hindus have been so heavily traumatized by ten centuries of savage Islamic invasions, that cheating, breaking the lines, finding the loophole, hiding, became a matter of sheer survival.
+Hindus were killed, their women and girls taken as slaves, raped, their temples razed, they were forbidden to ride horses or palanquins, and more than anything, they had to pay a heavy & humiliating tax , the Jyzia… Naturally cheating and hoarding happened – and it became a habit – even after it was not needed anymore.

 In conclusion, it is the system that triggers the temptation to corruption.
 Hindus, because of tremendous colonial and invasional traumas, have made of cheating a habit.
-Nehruprolonged it,by severely taxing the rich and not so rich.
-Now Mr. Modi has opened a channel to reverse this trend.
+Nehru prolonged it, by severely taxing the rich and not so rich.
+Mr. Modi had opened a channel to reverse this trend – but seems to have partially gone back on it.
 It is first in their minds, that Hindus must lose the habit of cheating.
 Then will it happen on the ground.

-A true Hindu power has to be honest, Chanakya and so many othersgreat Hindu kings, the last one being Krishna Deva Raja of the mighty empire of Vijaynagar, have shown that true Hindu power is Dharmic in spirit, that ishonest , hard working and generous to all, irrespective of their ethnic origin or religion.
-One must congratulate the BJPGovt for having initiated what in 40 years of power since Independence, the Congress did not dare to do.
+A true Hindu power has to be honest, Chanakya and so many others great Hindu kings, the last one being Krishna Deva Raja of the mighty empire of Vijaynagar, have shown that true Hindu power is Dharmic in spirit, that is honest, hard working and generous to all, irrespective of their ethnic origin or religion.
+One must congratulate the BJP Govt for having initiated what in 70 years plus of power since Independence, the Congress did not dare to do.